Skip to main content

 Shadcn Comes with Support for Vite and TypeScript

-Shadcn integrates with Vite, which is a powerful frontent tooling system that efficiently handles JavaScript/TypeScript module bundling, build and styles injection.
+Shadcn integrates with Vite, which is a powerful frontend tooling system that efficiently handles JavaScript/TypeScript module bundling, build and styles injection.
 While using Shadcn with Vite, we have to configure the paths where Shadcn will install its components.
 We use the vite.config.ts file for this.

 Shadcn has full support for TypeScript.
 We have to configure the TS compiler paths inside tsconfig.json file for TypeScript to compile target Shadcn .ts and .tsx files.